Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 #### Connect an interactive object to an applicative entity

-Each Interactive Object has functions that allow attributing it an *Owner* in form of a *Transient*.
+Each Interactive Object has functions that allow attributing it an *GetOwner* in form of a *Transient*.
   * *AIS_InteractiveObject::SetOwner*
   * *AIS_InteractiveObject::HasOwner*
-  * *AIS_InteractiveObject::Owner*
+  * *AIS_InteractiveObject::GetOwner*

 An interactive object can therefore be associated or not with an applicative entity, without affecting its behavior.

-**NOTE:** Don't be confused by owners of another kind - *SelectBasics_EntityOwner* used for identifying selectable parts of the object or object itself.
+**NOTE:** Don't be confused by owners of another kind - *SelectMgr_EntityOwner* used for identifying selectable parts of the object or object itself.

 #### Resolving coincident topology